UNINETTSigma2/documentation/quick/gettingstarted.md

 * stallo.uit.no - Stallo
 * fram.sigma2.no - Fram

+For the storage services, the login nodes are listed at [Storage Services](../storage/storageservices.md).

 ##Development environment

 Abel, Stallo and Fram runs CentOS Linux distributions as operating system.
 The machines can run C/C++ or Fortran OpenMP and MPI applications, and depending on the machine, various open-source and third party applications.
 The Programming Environment page has more information about third-party applications.